 - integrating native vegetation into traditional agricultural system; and

-- supporting crop diversification and carbon farming initiatives.
+- supporting crop diversification and carbon farming2 initiatives.

 - establish integrated and efficient waste management systems across the regions drawing on regional collaboration and regionalised delivery of services where feasible (see also The Greens (WA) Beyond Waste policy)

-- upgrade regional rail systems including high speed passenger services between significant population centres and retaining the freight rail network (see also The Greens (WA) Transport policy)
+- upgrade regional rail systems including high speed passenger services between significant population centres and expand the freight rail network (see also The Greens (WA) Transport policy)

 - provide expanded, low cost public transport in regional towns